EternalRat/ProjectPlanner/README.md

-# Need a name
+# Project Planner

-Need a name is a project that has been made during my free-time when I was a third and fourth year at EPITECH.</br>
+Project Planner is a project that has been made during my free-time when I was a third and fourth year at EPITECH.</br>
 I had nothing else to do, so I thought of a project that could be useful to me and probably a lot of people.

 So from that thought was born OY, a to-do list that would help you to remind each things you want to remember.